carpentries-incubator/python-text-analysis/_episodes/03-preprocessing.md

   - Twelfth Night - [record](https://gutenberg.org/ebooks/1526#bibrec) &middot; [wiki](https://en.wikipedia.org/wiki/Twelfth_Night)

 While a full-sized corpus can include thousands of texts, these forty-odd texts will be enough for our illustrative purposes.

-## OCR and Speech Transcription

-In this course, we assume that all of your documents are in text format, ie. a file format that can be copied and pasted into a notepad file.
-The texts we collected above provided in this format to us by Project Gutenberg.

-Not all data is of this type, for example image, sound, PDF, and DOC files.

-Fortunately, there exists tools to convert file types like these into text.
-While these tools are beyond the scope of our lesson, they are still worth mentioning.
-Optical Character Recognition (OCR) is a field of study that converts images to text.
-Tools such as Tesseract, Amazon Textract, or Google's Document AI can perform OCR tasks.
-Speech transcription will take audio files and convert them to text as well.
-Google's Speech-to-Text and Amazon Transcribe are two cloud solutions for speech transcription.

 ## Loading Data into Python